cfrenzel/cfrenzel.github.io/collections/_posts/2020-01-14-learning-from-open-source-part1-mediatr.md

 .Handle((CreateTicketCommand) request, cancellationToken)
 ```

-- Now instead of actually running the `Handle()` method above, we are creating something like a function pointer to it using a lambda
+- Now instead of immediately running the `Handle()` method above, we're using a lambda to create Task that we can pass around and call later

 ```csharp
 Task<TResponse> Handler() =>